 When a birth experience is traumatic the result can be fear of subsequent pregnancies and births.
 Sadly many women and/or their partners due to what they have experienced, will feel great anxiety about becoming pregnant again, indeed some will be so affected that they may feel it impossible to even entertain having another baby.
 Their belief in experiencing a positive birth can feel like holding a beautiful flower and watching it wilt before their eyes.

-For other women and/or their partners they may feel they had dealt with a previous difficult birth experience, however upon finding they are pregnant again and faced with the approaching birth, may see a returning of difficult memories, confusing feelings and anxieties.
+Other women and/or their partners may feel they have dealt with a previous difficult birth experience, however upon finding they are pregnant again and faced with the approaching birth, may see a return of difficult memories, confusing feelings and anxieties.

-For some so strong will be their fear they may develop ‘tokophobia‘ an intense fear of pregnancy and birth.
+For some so strong their fear they may develop ‘tokophobia‘ an intense fear of pregnancy and birth.

-If your considering another pregnancy after a previous difficult birth it can be good to ask;
+If you are considering another pregnancy after a previous difficult birth it can be good to ask;

 - What can support you if you are considering another baby?